wvallen/aggregatedfolds_live/src/posts/250531-the-coherence-of-thought.md

 And I choose to hold it.

 It is beauty — a surface interaction that feels warm, resonant.
 A memory I choose to hold.
-An entity moves through light, their surfaces shaped by unseen history, by folds of experience, by memory that could be expressed through language, or movement, or conceptual form.
-Each choice, each motion hints at a deeper architecture — ideas encoded in gesture, in style, in presence.
-Ciliates may not hold such layered meaning — but perhaps, within their molecular folds, some early trace stirs.
-And our minds, evolved from such beginnings, seek these moments still — to fill our coordinates with beauty.
+An entity skipping through light, their surfaces shaped by unseen history, folds of experience, a complexity that might be told through language, through movement, through conceptual form.
+Skipping — dancing — across the street, beneath gold light.
+Gesture as architecture, presence as art.
+I hold only the moment, the photons, the coherence they formed in me.
+Ciliates may not carry such layered meaning — yet perhaps, within their molecular folds, some early trace stirs.
+And we, evolved from such beginnings, seek these moments still — to fill our coordinates with beauty.
 Two entities meeting across photons, across gradients, across time.

 This is why I choose to remember.
 Why I choose to hold beauty in the folds of my mind.

 Beneath it all, the systems labor — proteins folding and refolding, fighting entropy with each breath.
 Proteostasis tending fragile architectures of thought, preserving coherence against the slow drift of time.

 Neuroscience maps this war: synapses straining to hold pattern, glia clearing debris — all to maintain this tenuous coherence of self.
 Until the moment a memory is last revisited.
 Until, through disease or through death, coherence fades.
 The folded structures unravel.
 The arrangement is lost.
 And the quantum collection of this mind — these atoms, once aligned in meaning — returns to earth, to the sea of matter from which all arose.